Anniyan: Awards

 Following the commercial success of the Telugu version Aparichitudu, which was a runaway hit in Andhra Pradesh, Shankar was felicitated by Sri Venkateswara Social and Cultural Organisation (SVESCO) of Tirupati and was conferred the title 'Darsaka Brahma'.
 In a conversation with athlete Shiny Wilson, actor Jayaram remarked, "Anniyan was a runaway hit in Kerala.
 But if a Malayalam star had tried out an Anniyan-kind of role with a weird hairdo, it would have been a disaster!"

 The film received numerous awards and nominations.
 The film won National Award in the Special Effects category.
-Anniyan became the fourth film directed by Shankar to receive that award; the other three are Kadhalan (1994), Indian (1996) and Jeans (1998).
+Anniyan became the fourth film directed by Shankar to receive that award; the other three are Kaadhalan (1994), Indian (1996), and Jeans (1998).
 It also won eight out of the total 15 awards awarded by Filmfare for the best of Tamil cinema.